sharing the journey of relationship, embodiment, and awakened living

 They say love knows no distance.
 When people love each other, nothing else matters; no challenge is too great.
 Problems pale in comparison to the power of love.
 Similarly, it’s been said that anything is possible as long as it doesn't matter who gets credit for it.
 More to the point, anything is possible when everyone is working toward the same goal.
 People work toward the same goal when they love each other.
 When our partners, our families, our co-workers– all life on this planet, including ourselves, are all equally important to us, then solutions come easily.

 People have been saying this kind of thing for millennia, and obviously it has made little difference.
-In fact, like I said, it has probably made things worse.
+In fact, it has probably made things worse (see "religion" here).
 NVC, however, is a method, not just a message.
 It’s not just wishful thinking.
 Love is a feeling, not a belief.
-When we feel our own feelings, we see the truth for ourselves; we experience it.
-Our feelings for others reveal our true unity.
+When we feel our own feelings, we see the truth for ourselves: our feelings for others reveal our true unity.

-NVC, also known as Compassionate Connection, starts with following our inner compass.
+Nonviolent Communication is also known as Compassionate Connection.
+That compassion comes from following our built-in compass.
 Life knows what it needs.
 All we need to do is listen.

-Ram Dass says there comes a time in our personal growth when we shift our attention from the foreground to the background, from the trees to the forest.
-First, we shift our attention from others to ourselves: from what we’re experiencing to how we’re experiencing it.
-Then, as Buddhism teaches, we look beyond our experience entirely to the awareness behind it: to what’s behind our eyes and our head.
+Ram Dass says there comes a time in our personal growth when we shift our attention "from the foreground to the background."
+First, we shift our attention from the parts to the whole as we see it, i.e., "from the trees to the forest."
+Then we shift from what we’re experiencing to how we’re experiencing it.
+Finally, we look beyond our experience entirely to the awareness behind it: to what’s behind our eyes and our head.

 We come to see that trees which look separate above ground are connected beneath it.
-That all forests are connected, and all planets; everything part of one system, the universe, which means “the one turning.”
+We see that all forests are connected.
+We see that all planets — everything — is part of one system, the universe, which means “the one turning.”
 Then every face we see is just the universe, turning, showing us a different face.
-We say namaste: literally, "I bow to you," the Hindu salutation that says “the God in me honors the God in you.”
+We say namaste, the Hindu salutation that says, “the God in me honors the God in you.”

 Salutation comes from the Latin salut, meaning health.
 Health, in turn, means wholeness.
-Finally everything fits; everything makes sense.
+When you're healthy, everything fits; everything makes sense.
 The pieces fall together.
 Not only is the puzzle complete, the edges of the pieces disappear.
 The boundary between “me” and “you” dissolves, like drops in the ocean.
 Nonduality: not two; one.

-Feelings and emotions are not the same thing.
+Know the difference between feelings and emotions.
 Emotions are feelings plus what Eckhart Tolle calls a story: our ideas about what’s happening.
 Looking beyond stories is feeling: it means experiencing what is true now, what is “alive in you,” what life is saying now.
 You don’t have to remember what the GPS said five minutes or fifty years ago.
 You only have to do what it says now.
 It’s that simple.

 In fact, it’s even simpler.
 For this GPS to work, you don’t tell it where you want to go.
 God takes care of that too.
 Jesus said God already knows what you want, better than you know yourself.
 What you want is to go home.
 Your GPS is permanently set for home.